theblobinthesky/OpenSock/dataloader/README.md

 - Fix last races and improve test suite
 - Support WebDataset
 - Dataset refactor with probing/autodiscovery
+- Probing should happen after the augmentations have been applied...
+Idk??
+- Implement data augmentations and make sure the sizes are correct etc.

 Fixed:
 - Fix all sensible clang-tidy warnings